 Pro Consistent cross-platform

-Looks consistently the same across Windows, OS X and Linux.
+Sublime Text looks consistently the same across Windows, OS X, and Linux.

-The Command Palette allows fuzzy searching all available settings, snippets, etc.
+Command Palette allows for fuzzy searching all available settings, snippets, etc.

 Pro IDE features without the cruft